campaign-layer/origin-sdk/README.md

 - `file`: File to upload and mint
 - `metadata`: Additional metadata for the IpNFT
+  - `name`: Name of the IpNFT
+  - `description`: Description of the IpNFT
+  - `image`: Optional image URL for the IpNFT
+  - `attributes`: Optional array of attributes
 - `license`: LicenseTerms object
 - `parents`: Optional array of parent token IDs for derivatives
 - `options.progressCallback`: Optional progress callback